Sunday School 9:00am

 If you’re not comfortable, or feel that you don’t understand the sacrament well enough to participate, just stay in your seat and don’t worry.
 No one will pressure you to take part.
 But, if you do want to take part but don’t know what to do, our pastor will give brief instructions, or you can just do what the people seated around you are doing.

 The offering is an act of worship and thanksgiving for Christians.
 It is an action of our belief that everything we have comes from God.
 It is also an act of generosity.
 Offerings support the ministry of our church and various outreach and mission programs locally, across the United States and throughout the world.
 During worship an offering plate is passed down the pews.
 Visitors are not expected to participate in the offering, and it is perfectly acceptable for you to let the offering plate pass you by.
 But you are certainly welcome to contribute.
+If you’d like to contribute at a different time, you can use our online donations through Tithely.

 Immediately following the worship services we gather in the Family Room for fellowship and refreshments.
 If you’re a newcomer, please feel free to stay and join us.